In my review of the Samyang AF 24mm f/2.8 FE I tell you why I think that Samyang has made a few compromises too many in order to keep it small.

 Zeiss Batis 2/25: A tiny little bit little weaker than the Loxia but bulkier and with AF it also runs circles around the Samyang.

 Every lens is a compromise between performance, price and size.
-The Samyang AF 2.8/24 FE puts a very small size and relatively low price over performance.
-If you don’t push it too hard it delivers good results but in more demanding scenarios I often found it lacking.
-If a small size is really important to you it might be a good fit for you but to most users I can’t recommend it.
+The Samyang AF 2.8/24 FE puts a very small size and relatively low price over performance. and I would like to offer two points of view here.

 More Sample Images